Manjineshwaran/Employee-Attrition-prediction/README.md

 ## The deliverables include:

   #### Feature engineering to transform raw data into meaningful variables.
-  #### Predictive modeling using machine learning techniques (e.g., logistic regression, decision trees, random forests, XGBoost) to forecast employee turnover.
+  #### Predictive modeling using machine learning techniques (e.g., logistic regression, decision trees) to forecast employee turnover.
   #### Model evaluation and selection to identify the best-performing model.
   #### Actionable insights for the HR department to help mitigate employee attrition and improve retention.
 ### These insights will assist the HR team in making informed decisions to foster a better working environment, leading to increased employee satisfaction and reduced turnover.